Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 # Overview

-Made with Unreal Engine 4 as the final project for the "Master's degree in Videogame Programming" at U-Tad.
-We worked simulating the real production of a videogame, altogether with students from the Art and Design master's degrees from U-tad, as well as a game Producer from a real company.
-Starting from an idea selection, through a prototype phase and then a production phase.
+This project was developed in Unreal Engine 4 as the final assignment for the "Master's degree in Videogame Programming" at U-Tad.
+We simulated the real-world development of a video game, collaborating with students from the Art and Design master's degrees and a professional game producer from the industry.
+The process followed a standard production pipeline, beginning with idea selection, followed by prototyping, and concluding with a full production phase.

 # My role

-I was designated as the representative of the programming team for all meetings, coordinating all programmers with the design and art team, and keep track of tasks during the dailies, keeping an active communication between almost everyone involved in the project.
+I was appointed as the programming team representative in all meetings, acting as the main point of communication between the programmers and the design and art departments.
+I also coordinated task tracking during our daily meetings and helped maintain clear, ongoing communication between almost everyone involved in the project.

-For the programming part, I was in charge the generation and destruction of game world, and the development of a tool to help the designers with the creation of it.
-I also did the programming of the fog of war effect, the props, and the UI from costume selection menu, level selection menu, the inventory, and the in-game HUD.
+On the technical side, I was responsible for:

+- Designing and implementing the game world generation and destruction systems.
+- Developing an internal tool to help designers create the world more efficiently.
+- Programming the fog of war effect.
+- Creating and integrating in-game props.
+- Implementing all UI elements related to costume selection, level selection, inventory, and the in-game HUD.

 ## Challenges

 ### Game World

-I was in charge of creating the classes and structures that represented the game world from the beggining to the end of the end of the development.
-This is a core element for the game and evolved through the time to add extra functionalities that all the other teams needed (Programming, Design and Art).
+I was responsible for designing and implementing the classes and structures that represented the game world, from the very beginning of development all the way through to the final version.
+This system was a core component of the game and evolved over time to incorporate additional functionality required by the other teams (Programming, Design, and Art).

-The game world is composed by something that we called "the Grid".
-At the same time, the Grid is made up of Chunks, rectangular areas of the map that represented prebuilt areas.
-And furthermore, each Chunk is made of Tiles, cubes that represent the minimal unit of the world.
+The game world was built using a structure we referred to as "the Grid".
+This Grid was composed of Chunks, which were rectangular sections of the map representing prebuilt areas.
+Each Chunk, in turn, consisted of multiple Tiles, individual cubes that served as the smallest building blocks of the world.

 <gallery>
     /img/games/screenshots/rhs/grid.png | The entire Grid